 The Policing and Crime Bill, places a duty upon WYFRA to consider the scope for collaboration with other emergency services and work is being carried out with leaders of both West Yorkshire Police and the Yorkshire Ambulance Service to consider how best to achieve this.
-A collaboration board has been established to both scope and pursue suitable initiatives which will develop with the goal of greater effectiveness or efficiency.
+A collaboration board has been established to both scope and pursue suitable initiatives which will develop with the goal of greater effectiveness and efficiency.
 This board has reviewed an initial series of functions previously defined as in scope and is progressing the development of business cases to inform a series of final decisions.
-WYFRA recognises that there is already existing good practice and will seek to promote and expand into new challenges and opportunities.
+WYFRA recognises that there is already existing good practice and will seek to promote and expand into new challenges and opportunities paying particular attention to procurement.
 A shared premises arrangement with West Yorkshire Police is already in place and a number of trials of an Emergency Medical Responder scheme have been in place for the past year, in partnership with Yorkshire Ambulance Service.
 The future of this scheme is currently linked to an ongoing national discussion regarding firefighters pay, and as such its future remains unclear.

 A review of technical and specialist response capabilities has been undertaken and the introduction of new ways of working are supporting local, regional and national resilience.
+Examples of this include the staffing at Cleckheaton fire station and reviews of the Detection Identification Monitoring (DIM), Marauding Terrorists Firearms Attack (MTFA) and Enhanced Logistics Support (ELS) capabilities.